You create persistent storage for workloads running on Anthos clusters on AWS (GKE on AWS) with Kubernetes objects.

 Elastic Block Storage (EBS)

-The EBS CSI Driver version is tied to a GKE on AWS Kubernetes master version.
-This version is typically the latest driver available at the time that the GKE version is released.
-When the cluster is upgraded, the drivers update automatically.
+The EBS CSI Driver version is tied to a Anthos clusters on AWS Kubernetes version.
+When you upgrade your user cluster version, the new driver version applies automatically.
+This version is typically the latest driver available at the time that the Anthos clusters on AWS version is released.

 standard-rwo(default): Used for provisioning EBS